CampbellCrowley/SpikeyBot-Discord/README.md

   - Sends a message to the top text channel introducing the bot.
 - User in guild is banned
   - Sends a message saying the user was banned and by whom.
-- Anthony sends a message
-  - Add the surprised emoji as a reaction (😮)

 ***